passcod/slicism/README.md

 format.

-There is a support library crate `slicism-rust-support` to make the Rust experience ergonomic, but it is not required.
+There is a support library crate `slicism-rust-support` to make the Rust experience ergonomic, but it is not required. (to be implemented)

 #### Types